Arithmetic finiteness of very irregular varieties: Proof of theorems , and

 \Cref{Lemma:CanonicalBundleGoodModel} in particular implies that very irregular varieties with good reduction also have good reduction as canonically polarized varieties.
 As such, they have the following properties:

-\begin{lemma} Let $X$ and $Y$ be canonically polarized varieties over $K$ with good reduction.
-Then, the following facts hold: \begin{enumerate} \item Given good models $\cX$ resp. $\cY$ of $X$ resp. $Y$, any isomorphism $X \to Y$ of $K$-schemes extends uniquely to an isomorphism $\cX \to \cY$ of $R$-schemes. \item Up to isomorphism of $R$-schemes, there is a unique good model of $X$. \item Let $\bar{K}$ be an algebraic closure of $K$.
-Then, up to $K$-isomorphism there are only finitely many canonically polarized varieties over $K$ with good reduction that are isomorphic to $X$ over $\bar{K}$. \end{enumerate} \end{lemma}
+\begin{lemma} Let~$X$ and~$Y$ be canonically polarized varieties over~$K$ with good reduction.
+Then, the following facts hold: \begin{enumerate} \item Let~$\cX$ and~$\cY$ be good models of~$X$ and~$Y$.
+Then, any isomorphism of~$K$-schemes~$X \to Y$ extends uniquely to an isomorphism~$\cX \to \cY$. \item Up to isomorphism, there is a unique good model of~$X$. \item Let~$\bar{K}$ be an algebraic closure of~$K$.
+Then, up to~$K$-isomorphism there are only finitely many canonically polarized varieties over~$K$ with good reduction that are isomorphic to~$X$ over~$\bar{K}$. \end{enumerate} \end{lemma}

 \begin{proof} (1) follows from \cite[cor.~1]{MatsusakaMumford} because canonically polarized varieties are not ruled, (2) is a consequence of (1), and (3) is \cite[lemma~4.1]{JavanpeykarLondon}. \end{proof}